 One lane judge should have primary responsibility for the stopwatch.
-If any judge calls out "stop," the stopwatch is paused as well any activity on the floor.
-Judges will stop the erection of the bridge if any of the rules in Section 10.7.1 are violated.
+If any judge calls out "stop," the stopwatch is paused as well as any activity on the floor.
+Judges will stop the construction of the bridge if any of the Rules are violated.
 As specified in the Rules, the team captain is told the reason for the stop work order and is given a short time to consider with the team how they can build the bridge without violating the Rules.